reubenvanammers/self_play_reinforcement_learning/readme.md

 The code runs the training in parallel over multiple workers, as self play game generation is very computationally intensive.
 For this reason, running this code on a system that has CUDA support is recommended.

+Most of the Monte Carlo Tree Search related code can be found in games/algos/mcts.py, and the (slightly messy) training code can be found in games/algos/self_play_parallel.py.

 ## Training

 Training can be run by running the games/connect4/run_self_play_connect4.py script, which will run self play training